The HyperTexts

 equal rights, fair laws and fair courts for everyone.
 Unfortunately, this is a lesson

-the nation of Israel needs to learn, and take to heart, because the racist laws and
+Israel needs to learn and take to heart today, because Israel's racist laws and

-courts of Israel have lead to escalating violence on both sides of the
+courts have led to escalating violence on both sides of the

 Israeli/Palestinian conflict.
 A Palestinian baby should not—must